 Boron Deficiency in Tobacco

 The characteristic symptoms of boron deficiency are short internodes and dieback of the apical meristem.
 The first sign is the development of a basal chlorosis on the youngest leaves.
-When the whole leaf is not affected the leaves subsequently expand but they become distorted.
+When the whole leaf is not affected, the leaves subsequently expand but become distorted.
 The leaves are often one-sided and twisted.
 Likewise, the stem near the top of the plant is often twisted.